pkrukowski1/Data-Mining/README.md

 * function main() - driver function.
 ## Time series analysis
 The time series analysis is stored in the  “Time_series_analysis.ipynb” jupyter notebook.
 There is an analysis and the corresponding conclusions of the tweets time series.
-Used declared functions: moving_sum(pd_series):
+Used declared functions:
-argument: Pandas DataSeries,
-output: array-like object, the function returns array-like object with moving sum of pd_series plot_time_series(time_series, text = 'tension', title = 'Tweets', x_axis = 'Days')
+* moving_sum(pd_series): argument: Pandas DataSeries, output: array-like object, the function returns array-like object with moving sum of pd_series,
-- arguments:
-time_series - Pandas DataFrame with two columns (values of time series and an index - time)

-text - a string which is appended at the end of  word “Total “; a name of the OY axis; default is equal to ‘tension’

-title - a title of the plot; default is equal to ‘Tweets’

-x_axis - a name of the OX axis
-- output: a plot from the Plotly library
+* plot_time_series(time_series, text = 'tension', title = 'Tweets', x_axis = 'Days'), arguments: time_series - Pandas DataFrame with two columns (values of time series and an index - time), text - a string which is appended at the end of  word “Total “; a name of the OY axis; default is equal to ‘tension’, title - a title of the plot; default is equal to ‘Tweets’, x_axis - a name of the OX axis, output: a plot from the Plotly library.
 ## Social networks analysis
 The social network analysis is stored in “RT_ukraine_graphs.ipynb” jupyter notebook.
 It contains analysis of network graphs, network motifs and sentimental distribution of information.
-Used declared functions:
-((networkx graph is the input of each of these functions))
+Used declared functions: (input - networkx graph is the input of each of these functions):

-add_edges_to_graph(graph)
-adds edges to newly created graph transforms given graph adding edges to it pseudo_diameter(graph) calculates pseudo diameter (pseudo because our graph is not connected) returns pseudo diameter summary(graph) prints summary of given graph plot_degrees(graph) plots bar chart of graph degrees plot_centrality(graph) plots bar chart of graph centrality get_adj_matrix(graph) returns adjacency matrix of given graph plot_triplets(graph, order=[*range(0,16,1)]) input ‘order’ is a list of plotted motifs.
-Default it is set to plots all seventeen. calculates and plots network motifs (triplets) of given graph count_degrees(graph) calculates and returns degrees for nodes in given graph plot_chains(graph) plots chains of nodes from given graph (works only for undirected graph and with no parallel edges)
+* add_edges_to_graph(graph) - adds edges to newly created graph, transforms given graph adding edges to it
+* pseudo_diameter(graph) - calculates pseudo diameter (pseudo because our graph is not connected), returns pseudo diameter,
+* summary(graph) - prints summary of given graph,
+* plot_degrees(graph) - plots bar chart of graph degrees,
+* plot_centrality(graph) - plots bar chart of graph centrality,
+* get_adj_matrix(graph) - returns adjacency matrix of given graph,
+* plot_triplets(graph, order=[range(0,16,1)]) -  input ‘order’ is a list of plotted motifs, default it is set to plots all seventeen; calculates and plots network motifs (triplets) of given graph,
+* count_degrees(graph) - calculates and returns degrees for nodes in given graph,
+* plot_chains(graph) - plots chains of nodes from given graph (works only for undirected graph and with no parallel edges).